cloudmesh-community/book/chapters/nist/bdra.md

 * and data tiers (as showcased in high energy physics Ligo [@www-ligo-data-grid] and Atlas)

-In addition to the horizontal scaling issues we also have to worry about the *vertical scaling* issues, this is how the overall sytem architecture fits together to adress an end-to-end use case.
-In such efforts we look at
+In addition to the horizontal scaling issues we also have to worry about the *vertical scaling* issues, this is how the overall system architecture fits together to address an end-to-end use case.
+In such efforts, we look at

 * interface designs,
 * workflows between components and services,